 I would like to point towards a conversation that has been happening in Jungian psychology for some time, about the puer personality(and also about the psychology of the puer).

-Don’t get me wrong, I love the Sixties, and its puer spirit that was announcing itself in the world. but I was younger then and I am older now, and I have read Jung, and Marie Louise Von Franz and Hillman since then.
-And it is not as if the puer doesn’t have some shadow aspects.
-And it is not as if the Sixties youth didn’t have any shadow.
-And Jungian Psychology has sometimes seen some of the shadow aspects of the puer eternal youth.
+Don’t get me wrong, I love the Sixties, and the puer spirit that was announcing itself in the world, but I was younger then and I am older now, and I have read Jung, and Marie Louise Von Franz and Hillman since then.
+And even I can now see some of the adolescence of the Sixties.
+Some of the over idealism.
+Some of the over optimism, maybe.
+The Sixties youth could have got too ‘high’ at times.
+They could have been swept away by the puer spirit.

+It is not as if the Sixties youth didn’t have any shadow.
 We all remember Icarus who tried to fly too close to the sun and had his wings burnt and plunged into the ocean.
-Quite a few of the Sixties youth met a fate like that, they didn’t always specialize in living past 28.
+Quite a few of the Sixties youth seemed to meet a fate like that, they didn’t always specialize in living past 28.
 Some of them didn’t ever make it back to earth from the Special Sixties World.

-And it is interesting that Hillman first began writing about the puer in 1967 when the puer Sixties spirit might have been at its peak.
+The main problem with the puer’ he said ‘'is that they don’t take their vision seriously enough'.
+It is interesting that Hillman first began writing about the puer in 1967 when the puer Sixties spirit might have been at its peak.
 It is like án ‘'árchetype of the spirit’ he said.
-And Hillman acknowledged some of the puer daring, and the puer vision.
+And Hillman acknowledged some of the puer daring, and vision.
 He might just say if the puer who loves the lofty ‘heights’ or the ‘peaks’ of the spirit, could just ‘deepen’ a little.
 If the puer youth could just grow down, or descend into the soul, which anyway always loves ‘depth’.
-And this ‘deepening’ might even bring more substance and more ‘depth’.
+This ‘deepening’ might even bring more substance and more ‘depth’.

 ………..